This is a long (3k) word blog post.

 “the ‘front door’ of the NHS providing access to both treatment and clinical advice.
 This will include NHS 111 providers and GP led OOH [out of hours] services with links to community services, ambulance services, emergency departments and social care.”

 The West Midlands Integrated Urgent Care Service contract was awarded under an Alliance Agreement to Care UK (Urgent Care) Ltd, three other companies (Badger Group, Nestor Primecare and Vocare -since taken over by Totally Ltd), and other pre- existing local contracts).

 The West Midlands Integrated Urgent Care Service is trialling the Ask NHS app

 with £4.5m patients.
 This is a symptom checker designed to encourage patients to self assess rather than contact a health service.
 It is seen as a way of reducing patients’ calls to 111 and other NHS services.

 It’s shaping up to be bad for patients and NHS staff – and it’s a nightmare for commissioners

-In the West Yorkshire and Harrogate Integrated Care System, the lead Commissioner for this huge Integrated Urgent Care service (which is to cover the whole of Yorkshire and the Humber) has admitted at a Joint Clinical Commissioning Committee meeting they don’t know how to procure it – they are paying an untold sum to the management consultants Attain to do it for them.
-And they are not the only ones.
+In the West Yorkshire and Harrogate Integrated Care System, the lead Commissioner for this huge Integrated Urgent Care service (which is to cover the whole of Yorkshire and the Humber) has admitted at a Joint Clinical Commissioning Committee meeting they don’t know how to procure it – they are paying £238K to the management consultants Attain to do it for them.
+And they are not the only ones doing this.